-The Type 25LFR2 Isolating Switch is primarily used in an Ampgard Starter along with an LF25H230 Contactor and motor starting current limiting fuses.
+The Type LFR4 Isolating Switch is primarily used in an Ampgard Starter along with an LF25H430 or LF50H430 Contactor and motor starting current limiting fuses.
 THIS ISOLATING SWITCH IS A NON-LOAD BREAK DEVICE.
 IT MUST NEVER CLOSE OR INTERRUPT A POWER LOAD.
-However, it does have a very limited capacity for interrupting the single phase control transformer exciting current or a load which does not exceed 750 VA up thru 2500 V.
+However, it does have a very limited capacity for interrupting the single phase control transformer exciting current or a load which does not exceed 750 VA up thru 2500 V or 600 VA from 2501 to 5000 volts.

 Ampgard starters manufactured prior to 1976 used a LFM Isolating Switch.
-This 25LFR2 cannot be used in such starters without modification.
+This LFR4 cannot be used in such starters without modification.
 Do not attempt this without obtaining instructions from the factory.

 This industrial type control is designed to be installed, operated, and maintained by adequately trained workmen.
 These instructions do not cover all details, variations, or combinations of the equipment, its storage, delivery, installation, check-out, safe operation, or maintenance.
-Care must be exercised to comply with local, state and national regulations, as well as safety practices, for this class of equipment.
+Care must be exercised to comply with local, state, and national regulations, as well as safety practices, for this class of equipment.